top of page

 Everyone can have insecurities because it is a very human thing and so is jealousy.
 When I say a secure friend, I mean someone who can support my successes and growth without seeing it as an attack on them.
 Sometimes when people are not in the place they want to be, when someone succeeds at something even if it is not a win they desire for themselves they say or do things to ruin something that a person was proud of or excited about.

-Truthfully a red flag for me is when a person can’t be happy for you the good is happening.
+Truthfully a red flag for me is when a person can’t be happy for you when the good is happening.
 I feel like a genuine person is there for you through it all, during both your low points AND your high points.
 If they are only there for the high, I would perceive them as a person with low emotional intelligence and a person who practices toxic positivity.
-But on the other hand, I see a person who is only around during your low points as someone who may have underlined competition with you… the type of energy where they may want to be okay but not perceive you to be in a better place than them.
+But on the other hand, I see a person who is only around during your low points as someone who may have underlined competition with you… the type of energy where they may want you to be okay, but not perceive you to be in a better place than them.

 Friends who critique, but do not criticize